 The colors play a great role in a contemporary style.
 It is dominated mainly by plain, solid colors such as black, beige, gray, and brown.
 Intensive colors can be introduced through additions.
 Gold, silver, fuchsia, and indigo will work here as well.

 One clear principle of contemporary design is neutral tones.
 But that doesn’t mean it should be boring.
 Shades of gray, beige, ivory, and blue are particularly dominating in a contemporary style.
-At the same time, white and taupe color palettes allow for simple, bold colors to take center stage as in favorite photos hung on the wall, or an area rug which could be a focal point in any room.
+At the same time, white and taupe color palettes allow for simple, bold colors to take center stage as in favorite photos hung on the wall, or an area rug that could be a focal point in any room.

 Let the light in